ajvoriii/linux-bootcamp-material/README.md

 linux-bootcamp-material
 =======================

-This is course material for a short Linux course based on the SAQA unit standards
+This is course material for a short Linux course based on the SAQA unit standards.

+Please see the wiki for a full description of everything that needs to go into the course material.